ActronikaSAS/ArduinoCore-sam/README.md

 Then, run `install.py` with python 3.x and with the settings directory of your arduino IDE as argument.

-Usually this directory is located as `/home/username/.arduino15/` so the commandline is:
+Usually this directory is located at `/home/username/.arduino15/` so the commandline is:
->`python3 install.py /home/username/.arduino15`
+>`python3 install.py /home/username/.arduino15/`

 Restart Arduino IDE
 The boards **Actronika Arduino ARM (32-bits) Boards** should now appear in the boards menu in your Arduino IDE